Proper proximality in non-positive curvature: Proper proximality of groups and group actions

 \subsection{Proper proximality of a group action}

 Given a $G$-action by isometries on a proper metric space $X$, we say that a sequence $(g_n)_{n\in\mathbb{N}}\in G^\mathbb{N}$ \emph{escapes every compact subspace of $X$} if for some $x\in X$ (equivalently, for any $x\in X$), the sequence $(g_nx)_{n\in\mathbb{N}}$ escapes every compact subspace of $X$.
-Up to our choice of working with sequences instead of ultrafilters, the following definition extends the notion of proper proximality to group actions.
+The following definition is a variation on the definition of proper proximality in the context of group actions.

 \begin{de} Let $G$ be a group, and let $X$ be a proper metric space equipped with a $G$-action by isometries.
 We say that the $G$-action on $X$ is \emph{properly proximal} if there exist \begin{enumerate} \item finitely many compact metrizable $G$-spaces $K_1,\dots,K_\ell$, none of which carries a $G$-invariant probability measure, and \item for every $i\in\{1,\dots,\ell\}$, a diffuse probability measure $\eta_i$ on $K_i$, \end{enumerate} such that for every sequence $(g_n)_{n\in\mathbb{N}}\in G^\mathbb{N}$ that escapes every compact subspace of $X$, there exist $i\in\{1,\dots,\ell\}$ and a subsequence $(g_{\sigma(n)})_{n\in\mathbb{N}}$ such that for every $h\in G$, we have $\lim\limits_{n\to +\infty} (g_{\sigma(n)}h \eta_i-g_{\sigma(n)}\eta_i)=0$ in the weak-$*$ topology. \end{de}